 - Survivorship indexed universal life

 - Variable universal life / Protection universal life

 - Variable annuities

 - Indexed annuities

 Penn Mutual is considered to be strong and stable financially and it has a good reputation for paying out its policy holders’ claims.
-This is reflected in the high ratings the company has received from the insurer rating agencies.
+This is reflected in the high ratings the company has received from the rating agencies.

 New York Life Insurance Company began its operations in 1845, and even through some extremely challenging financial and economic times in the U.S., this insurer has remained committed to its policy holders.
-This company is the largest mutual insurance company in the United States, and is one of the largest life insurers in the world.
+This company is the largest mutual insurance company in the United States, and is one of the largest life insurance companies in the world.

 Products and services that are available through New York Life include the following: